The Typesystem¶

 Note

-Support for remaining C++ fundamental types (the most important being char
+Support for remaining C++ fundamental types (the most important being char) is a TODO.

 Notable valid C++ types that do not fall into the above category include: